a smartphone with assistant answering a question

 Google Assistant had two canned replies, both delivered with a whisper.
 She said: "Yes I can" and "too right I can".

-For now, Siri simply said in her regular way: "Sorry, I can't do that".
+For now, Siri said regularly: "Sorry, I can't do that".

-The 57-page patent was only published this week, on December 14, so it could be some time before the Siri in our pockets and on our Macs gets updated to whisper.
-Also, the usual patent caveats apply - technology companies like Apple often patent ideas which never see the light of day, so just because this patent exists it doesn't mean the whispering feature will definitely ship.
+The 57-page patent was only published this week, on December 14, so it could be sometime before the Siri in our pockets and on our Macs gets updated to whisper.
+Also, the usual patent caveats apply—technology companies like Apple often patent ideas that never see the light of day, so just because this patent exists doesn't mean the whispering feature will definitely ship.

 Like GearBrain on Facebook